 - Agile-Continuous-SecOps: Your SecOps practices should not affect the agile and continuous delivery processes but they should go hand-in-hand.
 Frequent security procedures and SecOps operations need to be in place for subsequent releases to cope with the agile and continuous methodologies.

-- Automation and tooling: Proper automation using tools and DevOps practices can help in automated security responses to possible threats reducing the human intervention and automated tests and dependency checks at every stage of the DevOps pipeline will make sure the application development process is free from any threat.
+- Automation and tooling: Proper automation using tools and DevOps practices can help in automated security responses to possible threats reducing human intervention, and automated tests and dependency checks at every stage of the DevOps pipeline will make sure the application development process is free from any threat.

 - SecOps and DevOps: Training your Dev and Ops teams to collaborate with the Sec team, tools, and practices can help in reducing the frequency of attacks with faster delivery of emergency patches.

-- TestOps for security: I have mentioned this many time that your testing teams have much bigger roles to play in terms of security now more than ever.
-TestOps teams can check for vulnerabilities at every stage right from the beginning of idea generation to post-deployment.
-Vulnerability testing should be made mandatory along with functional and performance testing.
+- TestOps for security: I have mentioned many times that your testing teams have much bigger roles to play in terms of security now than ever.
+TestOps teams can check for vulnerabilities at every stage, right from the beginning of idea generation to post-deployment.
+Vulnerability testing should be made mandatory, along with functional and performance testing.

-- Not only infrastructure: Security is normally associated with securing the infrastructure, but this is not the case now as most of us have the minimal infrastructure in-house.
-So, the IaaS providers should focus on bringing own security, monitoring, and analytical tools.
-And you as the end users can concentrate more on integrating these at the code design level.
+- Not only infrastructure: Security is normally associated with securing the infrastructure, but this is not the case now as most of us have minimal infrastructure in-house.
+So, the IaaS providers should focus on bringing their own security, monitoring, and analytical tools.
+And you, as the end users, can concentrate more on integrating these at the code design level.

 Your age-old security practices are not going to stand against the dynamic changes and the more dynamic security threats to your IT environments.
-You need to combine the traditional security practices with the more dynamic SecOps practices which can be fraught to the very beginning of planning and development processes.
-We don’t need to skedaddle old practices but in fact, combine them with the new tools frameworks and just like testing, shift the security to the left of software development lifecycle.
-It is not as difficult as it looks but it is certainly more important than it looks.
-Opcito can help you strike the equilibrium point between your DevOps and SecOps practices because at the end of the day the goal is simple: security.
+You need to combine the traditional security practices with the more dynamic SecOps practices, which can be fraught at the very beginning of planning and development processes.
+We don’t need to skedaddle old practices but, in fact, combine them with the new tools frameworks and, just like testing, shift the security to the left of the software development lifecycle.
+It is not as difficult as it looks, but it is certainly more important than it looks.
+Opcito can help you strike the equilibrium point between your DevOps and SecOps practices because, at the end of the day, the goal is simple: security.